sey/localizeit/README.txt

     python localizeit.py generate (android|ios) -s "Your i18n Google Spreadsheet" -o <output_dir>

+The script uses OAuth 2 to get authorization to access to your Google Spreadsheet.
+This is why the first time you launch the script you will be prompted (in a browser) to authorize the app you created in the Google Console.
+Once you accept the script goes on.
+The next time you launch the script your credentials are retrieved from a file named .localizeit.storage.
+The credentials are automatically refreshed if they have expired.
+Note that you can safely delete this file and you will be prompted again to authorize the app.

 ## Google Spreadsheet Format

 The format of the spreadsheet is currently fixed.